Acicone/RIF/README.md

-# RIF
+# FRIF
-Risampled Iterative Filtering
+Fast Risampled Iterative Filtering

 Please refer to "Example_RIF_v1.m" for an example on how to use the code.
 The Example requires FIF algorithm which is available at https://github.com/Acicone/FIF